Tito–Stalin split: Soviet actions and military coup

 In Eastern Bloc politics, the split with Yugoslavia led to the denunciation and prosecution of alleged Titoists, designed to strengthen Stalin's control over the bloc's communist parties.
-They resulted in show trials of high-ranking officials such as Xoxe, General Secretary of the Communist Party of Czechoslovakia Rudolf Slánský, Hungarian interior and foreign minister László Rajk, and General Secretary of the Bulgarian Workers' Party central committee Traicho Kostov.
-Furthermore, Albania and Bulgaria turned away from Yugoslavia and aligned themselves entirely with the USSR.
-Regardless of DSE dependence on Yugoslav support, the KKE also sided with the Cominform, declaring its support for the fragmentation of Yugoslavia and the independence of Macedonia.
+They resulted in show trials of high-ranking officials such as Xoxe, General Secretary of the Communist Party of Czechoslovakia Rudolf Slánský, Hungarian interior and foreign minister László Rajk, and General Secretary of the Bulgarian Workers' Party Central Committee, Traicho Kostov.
+Furthermore, Albania and Bulgaria turned away from Yugoslavia and aligned themselves entirely with the Soviet Union.
+Irrespective of the DSE's reliance on Yugoslavia, the KKE also sided with the Cominform, declaring its support for Yugoslavia's fragmentation and the independence of Macedonia.
 In July 1949, Yugoslavia cut off support to the Greek guerrillas and the DSE collapsed almost immediately.

-However, recent documents have revealed that Tito split with Stalin more because of geopolitical disputes regarding Greece and the statuses of Bulgaria and Albania rather than their differences on socialism.
-Tito’s Yugoslavia was actually one of the Stalinist role models in Eastern Europe regarding purges and collectivization before the split.
-The Cominform was also not formed to oppose SFRY as the Titoist regime claimed but to strengthen control over the Eastern Bloc countries, including Yugoslavia, and give the USSR the power to interfere the politics of these countries directly.
-Stalin repeatedly asked Tito to surrender himself to the USSR by admitting that he diverged from the Marxist-Leninist line.
-Tito refused, considering it could lead to the end of his career in SFRY and potentially the end of his life from his experience in Stalinist purges of the Communist Party.